WHAT HAPPENS TO MY SEX LIFE DURING THE PERI-MENOPAUSE?

 No one method is right for everyone, so talk to your healthcare professional to find out which method is best for you.

 Hormone replacement therapy (HRT) is an option, particularly for women in the early stages of menopause.
-Ask your healthcare professional about the beneﬁts and risks of HRT and discuss if this is an appropriate treatment option for you.
+Your healthcare professional will discuss with you the benefits and risks of HRT and other treatments.
+The management of your menopause should be tailored to you.

 CBT (cognitive behavioral therapy) may also be considered to alleviate low mood or anxiety that arise as a result of the menopause.

-For those wishing to try complementary therapies, the quality, purity and constituents of these products is still unknown and should be discussed with a health care professional.
+For those wishing to try complementary therapies, the quality, purity and constituents of some of these products is still unknown and should be discussed with a health care professional.

 You should also establish a healthy lifestyle, which includes activities such as regular weight-bearing exercise, a healthy diet, and stopping smoking.

 Remember, every woman is an individual.
-For more information about the peri-menopause or help managing your symptoms, please ask your healthcare professional.
+For more information about the peri-menopause or help managing your symptoms, fill out My symptom checklist and speak with your healthcare professional.